GMOD/Apollo/docs/TestScript.md

 1.2) Check that you can switch organisms from the _Organism_ tab in the _Annotator Panel_

 1.3) Check that the organism and sequence preference is preserved only on a single browser tab.
 Every tab / window opened should allow a different sequence and organism.
-The last organism + scaffold should be loaded into each, but each browser tab will be independent.
+The last organism + reference sequence (e.g. scaffold, chromosome) should be loaded into each, but each browser tab will be independent.

 1.3.1) The last "movement" of any browser for a particular organism should become the new preference (location + scaffold) for that organism.